Mandarin Fish | Critters of the Lembeh Strait

 Because of the combination of fading sunlight and because you will be shooting upward, you will need to be using a strobe or video light to capture the colors of the fish and the details.
 If you do not have suitable lighting with you, we have complete rigs and strobes available for rent from our photo center.

 If you are not familiar with shooting at sunset, or would like personalized advice for shooting mandarin fish with your particular camera set up, call in to our Photo Center and talk to our Photo Center Assistants or Photo Pro.
 Our Photo Pro is also available for photography courses if you would like to take your shooting to the next level.

-Lembeh Resort is situated in a secluded cove on Lembeh Island.
-We pride ourselves on our quality accommodation, service, and dining.
-Our dive guides are all trained in both marine biology and underwater photography and we have in-house Marine Biologists and a full time Photo Pro.
-Our Photo Center is the only Backscatter Authorized Photo Center in Indonesia.
+Discover the ultimate diving and accommodation experience at Lembeh Resort, nestled in a secluded cove on Lembeh Island.
+We take pride in offering exceptional quality accommodations, top-notch service, and exquisite dining options.
+Our dive guides are extensively trained in marine biology and underwater photography, and our team includes in-house Marine Biologists and a dedicated full-time Photo Pro.
+It’s worth noting that our Photo Center is the only Backscatter Authorized Photo Center in Indonesia.

 Explore Lembeh Resort Rates and Reserve Your Unforgettable Experience